fquevedo/hostalsaez/README.md

 Hostal Saez its a first version of a web page developed for a small hostel business

-Built under a server-side architecture that renders the view in jade and css for styles, sockets for realtime communication between client and server.
+Built under a server-side architecture that renders the view using jade and css for styles, sockets for realtime communication between client and server.

 ## Getting Started